hvwaldow/git-novice-hvw/episodes/10-conflict.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Explain what conflicts are and when they can occur.
+- Know what conflicts are and when they can occur.
 - Resolve conflicts resulting from a merge.

 ::::::::::::::::::::::::::::::::::::::::::::::::::